douglasgscofield/add-to-Qiime-DB/README.md

 cd ..
 ```

-After you create the database, now create an index for the NCBI databases.
-This will be reused each time the script is run, and these indices must be rerun each time a new version of the NCBI taxonomy database is downloaded.
+After you unpack the database, create an index for it.
+This will speed up usage of the script considerably.
+These indices must be recreated each time a new version of the NCBI taxonomy database is downloaded.

 ```bash
 mkdir ncbi-indices
 perl -MBio::DB::Taxonomy -e 'Bio::DB::Taxonomy->new(-source=>"flatfile", -nodesfile=>"ncbi/nodes.dmp", -namesfile=>"ncbi/names.dmp", -directory=>"ncbi-indices", -force);'
 ```

-On a Mac, you might see an error while running this:
+You might see an error while running this:

 ~~~~
 $ perl -MBio::DB::Taxonomy -e 'Bio::DB::Taxonomy->new(-source=>"flatfile", -nodesfile=>"ncbi/nodes.dmp", -namesfile=>"ncbi/names.dmp", -directory=>"ncbi-indices", -force);'